altano/npm-packages/packages/astro-html-to-image/README.md

 # astro-html-to-image

-This is an [Astro middleware](https://docs.astro.build/guides/middleware/) that allows you to easily render Astro components to images instead of html.
+This is an [Astro middleware](https://docs.astro.build/guides/middleware/) that allows you to easily render Astro components to images.

 # Prerequisites